-Store and handle welding consumables in accordance with the AASHTO/AWS D1.5M/D1.5 Bridge Welding Code.
+Store and handle welding consumables in accordance with the AASHTO/AWS D1.5M/D1.5 Bridge Welding Code (referred hereafter as "D1.5M/D1.5").

 4.4-DAMAGE

 Report any damaged structural steel to the Owner, including a description of the damage and proposed Contractor disposition (repair or replace).